Xilinx/XRT/src/runtime_src/doc/toc/opencl_extension.rst

    - ``xclGetMemObjectFd`` : To obtain FD from OpenCL memory object
    - ``xclGetMemObjectFromFd``: To obtain OpenCL memory object from FD

-The example of API usage in the p2p context can be found in OpenCL example code in P2P documentation :doc:`p2p.rst`
+The example of API usage in the p2p context can be found in OpenCL example code in P2P documentation :doc:`p2p`

 Stream or QDMA Platform Related APIs
 ====================================

-For description of Stream or QDMA related APIs are described in OpenCL Streaming documentation :doc:`streaming_data_support.rst`
+For description of Stream or QDMA related APIs are described in OpenCL Streaming documentation :doc:`streaming_data_support`